 A risk-based approach needs to be considered taking into account the largest possible flood, cumulative impacts of growth across the floodplain, flood free access, evacuation capacity and ability to recover from a flood event.
-This allows for a more contemporary approach to managing flood risk, including building greater
+This allows for a more contemporary approach to managing flood risk, including building greater resilience to changing climate.

-- Educate the community, homeowners and development industry on both the environmental and economic benefits of more energy efficiency dwellings. - Advocate for changes to State planning policies (such as BASIX) to strengthen the requirements associated with building design, layout and orientation. - Review and update the subdivision section of the DCP to promote environmentally sustainable design. - Facilitate 'lead by example' and demonstration projects that incorporate examples of highly sustainable, accessible and adaptable housing to showcase good design outcomes in established areas. - Restrict new residential development in locations with an unmanageable risk of exposure to flood or other hazards.
+- 6.1 Restrict new residential development in locations with an unmanageable risk of exposure to flood or other hazards. - 6.2 Educate the community, homeowners and development industry on both the environmental and economic benefits of more energy efficiency dwellings. - 6.3 Advocate for changes to State planning policies (such as BASIX) to strengthen the requirements associated with building design, layout and orientation. - 6.4 Review and update the Maitland DCP to promote environmentally sustainable design.